rmp15/rstudio_cloud_tutorial/basics/01_absolute_basics.md

 ![](../images/what_is_git.png)

 ## What is GitHub?

+This is just for information, as you will not be expected to be an expert on GitHub to participate in your SHARP course.

 GitHub is a for-profit company which offers a cloud-based Git repository hosting service. \
 For most people, Git and GitHub are interchangeable, but one is the version control system used (Git), and the other is the hosting service (GitHub).